SadiaMushtaq-codes/lstm-weather-forecast/README.md

 * Uses one or more LSTM layers
 * Uses Dense layer for final temperature output
 * Learns from SEQ_LEN (sequence length) past data points

-##  Requirements

-Install the required libraries:

-pip install numpy pandas matplotlib tensorflow scikit-learn

-If using newer TensorFlow:

-pip install tensorflow==2.17

-(Compatible with Python 3.10.0)

-## Input Data

-The dataset should contain temperature values (in °F).
-Example:

 ## Data Preprocessing